pnjorge/GridHopperTac/README.md

 Currently running on a Samsung Galaxy Watch 4 Classic w/display 46mm, 450x450.
 Other versions will work depending on size.
 Install by sideloading the APK to a Wear OS watch using Android Studio, ADB, or other compatible APK installation tools.

-Click top of screen [GridHopperTac] to enter Options page and then [BACK] to return.
+Quick Start: Click top of screen [GridHopperTac] to enter Options page and then scroll down and click [BACK] to return.
 Click each option to cycle/increment value.
 For Longitude a long press will jump by 10 degrees.

 73